 Toledo (Hotel Prices & Photos)

 You can also check out the amazing UNESCO World Heritage Sites in Toledo on a day trip from Madrid.
 This is a gorgeous city that overlooks the river and is also an ideal place to visit if you love art.
 Toledo is charming with cobblestone streets and delicious regional cuisine.
 Toledo is also known for its mix of Jewish, Christian, and Muslim faiths, a mix that’s evident in the city’s architecture and historic attractions.
-Top sights are the Castel of San Servando, El Greco Museum, and the Alcázar fortress.
+Top sights are the Castle of San Servando, El Greco Museum, and the Alcázar fortress.
 You can get here in just over a half hour from Madrid via high-speed train.

 La Sierra de Guadarrama (Hotel Prices & Photos)